Pay for transfer credit assessment

 Ensure that your email address is correct.

-Transfer students have until the end of their first semester at the University of Toronto Scarborough to request a reassessment and/or an adjustment.
+Transfer students have until the end of their first semester at the University of Toronto Scarborough to request a reassessment and/or an amendment.

 The same time limit applies to all department interviews and submission of detailed course outlines (syllabi).
-If you have questions or concerns about your assessment, please email Erin Cannon for courses taken at a Canadian post-secondary institution, and Carol Farquhar for courses taken outside of Canada.
+If you have questions or concerns about your assessment, please email firstname.lastname@example.org.
+Where necessary, a written explanation for reassessment or adjustment of a transfer credit decision may be requested.

 The University of Toronto respects your privacy